Tnail1994/BeautifulProject/docs/documentation.md

 - Learn to use Microsoft.Extentions such as `IHostedService` within the hosting framework.
 - How to configure a project in .Net
 - How to use Serilog framework and make clean generalized logging for server and client
+- Automatically handle messages in the prefered `SychronizationContext'
 - Clean architecture of a system and projects
 - How to write clean code
 - Unit test your applications and dlls